lewiswatson55/SEM-Group19/BACKLOG.md

 - Use case diagrams

 ## Sprint Three
--Sprint goal - Unit testing and integration testing working on Travis
+Sprint goal - Unit testing and integration testing working on Travis

 ## Backlog
 - All the capital cities in a continent.
 Largest population to smallest.